Quasiprobability fluctuation theorem behind the spread of quantum information: Methods

-\subsubsection{Proof of the quasiprobability fluctuation theorem}
+\subsection{Proof of the quasiprobability fluctuation theorem}

-The integral fluctuation theorem relies on the normalization of a corresponding retrodiction trajectory (also commonly known as the backward process) \cite{awFluctuationTheoremsRetrodiction2021,buscemiFluctuationTheoremsBayesian2021}.
-Therefore the choice of retrodiction process is subjective.
-Similar in our quasiprobability fluctuation theorem, the integral version is established on the normalization of the quantum retrodiction trajectory, which is given by the conditional quasiprobability (quasiprobability conditioned on a probability).
+The integral fluctuation theorem relies on the normalization of a corresponding retrodictive trajectory (also commonly known as the backward process) \cite{awFluctuationTheoremsRetrodiction2021,buscemiFluctuationTheoremsBayesian2021}.
+Therefore the choice of retrodictive process is subjective.
+Similar in our quasiprobability fluctuation theorem, the integral version is established on the normalization of the quantum retrodictive trajectory, which is given by the conditional quasiprobability (quasiprobability conditioned on a probability).

-Corresponding to the forward quasiprobability trajectory $\mathcal Q[\zeta]$ defined in Eq. (\ref{eq:Q_zeta}), we consider the retrodiction quasiprobability trajectory
+Corresponding to the forward quasiprobabilistic trajectory $\mathcal Q[\zeta]$ defined in Eq. (\ref{eq:Q_zeta}), we consider the retrodictive quasiprobabilistic trajectory

 where the initial state is set as the factorized final state of the system plus the reference and the environment.
-Similarly to the relation (\ref{eq:P[gamma]}), marginalizing the variables $\{l,l',r,r'\}$ gives the probability
+Marginalizing the variables $\{l,r,k,b\}$ gives the probability

-where $p_{s'}$ and $p_{n'}$ are the eigenvalue distributions of $\rho'_{S}$ and $\rho'_{E}$ respectively.
+where $p'_{a}$ and $p'_{m}$ are the eigenvalue distributions of $\rho'_{S}$ and $\rho'_{E}$ respectively.

 After some algebra, we can establish the relation